A picture of Civitan International's logo (a cog with a C and a sphere inside)

 What Is Disability Pride Month?

 The first Disability Pride celebration was a Disability Pride Day that took place in Boston in 1990.
 Chicago hosted the first Disability Pride Parade in 2004.
-Now there are events nationwide empowering people with disabilities to take pride in who they are.
+Now there are events nationwide that help people with disabilities take pride in who they are.

 Why Celebrate Disability Pride Month?

 Disability Pride Month challenges that.
 At its core, Disability Pride is about being accepted on our own terms.
-It says disability is not something to hide or fix—it’s part of who we are.
+It means disability isn’t something to hide or fix.
+It’s part of who we are.
 Everyone deserves inclusion, rights, and respect, without having to earn them.

 How to Celebrate Disability Pride Month

-• Ways to Connect With People With Disabilities: Spend time learning from people with disabilities in real life and online.
+1. Connect With People With Disabilities: Spend time with people with disabilities in your life and community, at events, at work, at school, and online.

-• How to Learn Disability History and Culture: Understand the roots and richness of Disability Pride by diving into disability history, rights movements, and cultural contributions.
+2. Learn Disability History and Culture: Understand the roots of Disability Pride by learning the history of disability rights and cultural contributions.

-• Learn about key moments in the disability rights movement from UC Berkley’s archive and The Arc’s history.
+• Learn about key moments in the disability rights movement from UC Berkeley’s archive and The Arc’s history.

 • Learn from people with disabilities through media like Crip Camp, CODA, Demystifying Disability, and Disability Visibility.